 Additional Resources for DWI Laws In Texas

-Texas Penal Code on DWI – Texas State Law Library provides official codes and statutes that define DWI offenses, which may include scenarios other than driving.
+Texas Penal Code on DWI – View the Texas statutes that define DWI offenses, including the scenarios which could result in non-driving DWIs.

 TABC Alcohol Laws – Texas Alcoholic Beverage Commission details how alcohol laws, including DWIs, are enforced in Texas.